 AmazonBasics Lightning to USB cable

 Products in the Amazon Basics range just work and they’re very cheap to boot.
-Cheap does not mean bad though – Basics’ 0.9m cable is only just over a fiver, with free delivery.
-So you can buy three cables for around the price of one Apple one if you don’t mind not having Apple brand stuff.
+Cheap does not mean bad though – Basics’ 0.9m (3ft) cable is only just over a fiver, with free delivery.
+So you can buy three cables for around the price of one Apple version if you don’t mind not having Apple brand stuff.

 Amazon does note that it works with ‘nearly all cases’, so you may want to double check, but we doubt this would be a problem for most accessories.

 Longer cable than standard?
 Check.
 Selection of colours?
 Check.
 Trusted tech brand?
 Check.
 Belkin’s standard 1.2m/4ft Lightning cable is longer, affordable and reliable.

 Anker claims it’s particularly rugged, having bent the poor thing 4000 times in testing, with no changes to performance.
 Cables are boring, true, but if one breaks it can render your devices useless.
 Anker is here to change that, for a great price.

 This cable is not only useful (well, they all are, they are all the same) but also harks back to a simpler time of, y’know, wired phones.
 That coiled tangled mess on your desk, or in your hallway has managed to pass on as phones become wireless, but wireless charging isn’t quite here yet for all Apple products.

 This isn’t the cheapest cable, but it’s handy for different situations – if you don’t want a load of cords bunching up then it’ll work great, but will also stretch to 1.8m if necessary.
 And don’t worry, it’s designed not to tangle, unlike your landline phone circa 1992.

 Native Union NIGHT Cable